4 years full time / 8 years part time

 Your professional placement includes an embedded practical component of 120 days placement in child care, kindergarten and primary school settings.

-Timetable is 2 days per week, 9am to 5pm.
+Part time timetable is 2 days per week, 9am to 5pm.

 Assessment methods include written research papers, personal and group presentations, reflective journal practice, and e-portfolio.